postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-teams.md

 [![select incoming webhook](https://assets.postman.com/postman-docs/59031428.jpg)](https://assets.postman.com/postman-docs/59031428.jpg)

 Enter a name to identify this webhook later.
-You can also add an image which will be visible whenever a message is posted using this webhook.
+You can also add an image which appears whenever this webhook posts a message.
 Select **Create**.

 [![enter a name](https://assets.postman.com/postman-docs/59031665.jpg)](https://assets.postman.com/postman-docs/59031665.jpg)